custom-components/readme/README.md

 ## Usable variables

-In addition to all [Jijna magic you can do](https://jinja.palletsprojects.com/en/2.10.x/templates/), there is also some additional variables you can use in the templates.
+In addition to all [Jinja magic you can do](https://jinja.palletsprojects.com/en/2.10.x/templates/), there is also some additional variables you can use in the templates.

 Variable | Description
 -- | --